atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 This will produce the oxygen consumption profiles in Figure 5:
 * Sim_Figure5_O2ConsumptionProfiles.R - this script will produce all 10 .RData output files of oxygen consumption curves used to produce Figure 6.

+If for any of these simulations you receive the error "Error in steady.1D(y = yini, func = model, parms = PL, nspec = PL$N.var,  : object 'model' not found", you need to load the model function from Model_Function.R into your environment.

 # Figures
 The following packages are required to recreate the figures in this paper: